“No place is a place until the things that have happened

 The Bushwhacker Museum takes great pride in preserving the memories of Vernon County, Missouri.

+Located in Nevada, Missouri.
 It is widely regarded as one of the premier small town museums in the Midwest.

 Read More

-The Museum Newly Designed Gift Shop!
+Check out the Museum Gift Shop!

-The Museum Newly Designed Gift Shop!
+Check out the Museum Gift Shop!

 Read More